arsalanam/flasky/readme.md

-step by step recreation of flasky based on book Flask web development for my student
+step by step recreation of flasky based on book Flask web development by Miguel Grinberg.
+ This recreation is for educational purpose